verbal-autopsy-software/openva_pipeline/docs/config.rst

         must be linked to the Verbal Autopsy program.
 For more details, see the DHIS2 Verbal Autopsy program `installation guide <https://github.com/SwissTPH/dhis2_va_draft/blob/master/docs/Installation.md>`_

-#. **SmartVA Configuration**: The pipeline can also be configured to run SmartVA using the Python application available from the GitHub repository `ihmeuw/SmartVA-Analyze <https://github.com/ihmeuw/SmartVA-Analyze>`_.
+#. **SmartVA Configuration**: The pipeline can also be configured to run SmartVA using the command line interface (CLI)  available from the `ihmeuw/SmartVA-Analyze repository <https://github.com/ihmeuw/SmartVA-Analyze/releases>`_.

    #.
-Install the SmartVA-Analyze application from the repository: `https://github.com/ihmeuw/SmartVA-Analyze <https://github.com/ihmeuw/SmartVA-Analyze>`_ and save it in the pipeline's working directory (see below).
+Download the smartva CLI from the following repository: `https://github.com/ihmeuw/SmartVA-Analyze/releases <https://github.com/ihmeuw/SmartVA-Analyze/releases>`_ and save it in the pipeline's working directory (see below).

    #.
 Update the *Pipeline\_Conf* table in the SQLite database with the following values:

-      * *workingDirectory* -- the directory where the pipeline files are stored.
+      * *workingDirectory* -- the directory where the pipeline files are stored -- **HTIS IS WHERE THE smartva CLI file should be downloaded**.

       * *openVA\_Algorithm* -- set this field to ``SmartVA``